`pd` is the conventional alias for Pandas, as `np` is for NumPy

 RangeIndex(start=0, stop=3, step=1)

-are a sequential list of integers beginning from 0.
-Optionally, a list of desired indices can be passed to the index
+is a sequential list of integers beginning from 0.
+Optionally, a manually specified list of desired indices can be passed to the index

 argument.